 The transmission facilities comply to the extent applicable to this policy.
-Excavation, soil stockpile, and grading associated with installation of the onshore export and interconnection cables, and development of the onshore substation and supporting infrastructure may have the potential to temporarily impact the water quality and quantity of stormwater runoff from the construction work areas.
+Excavation, soil stockpile, and grading associated with installation of the onshore export cables, interconnection cables, and loop-in / loop-out lines, and the development of the onshore substation, Hampton Road substation, and supporting infrastructure may have the potential to temporarily impact the water quality and quantity of stormwater runoff from the construction work areas.
 Impacts to water quality from erosion and run-off during construction are expected to be short-term and localized as onshore construction areas are generally flat and the soil types are not especially susceptible to erosion.
 Empire proposes to implement soil erosion and sediment control plans at the cable landfall location satisfactory to the requirements detailed in the New York State Standards and Specifications for Erosion and Sediment Control (Blue Book).
-As part of the Article VII process, Empire will develop a Construction Contingency Plan.
+As part of the Article VII process, Empire will develop an Inadvertent Return Plan.